nicktan01/smelli-belli/journals/elliott.md

 Today was a rough day.
 I paired with Nicholas at the beginning of the day on the home and body scent finder quiz issues, and very quickly into our work he unfortunately had to leave for a family emergency.
 I spent most of the day planning out how I thought the quizzes could work with pen and paper, and spent a large portion of that time reading documentation and other resources online to try and give me ideas.
 I am still tinkering with the code, but I have a good mental model of the steps I will need to take to get the quizzes to work as we want them to.
 Now, it's just a matter of achieving each of those steps one at a time until the quizzes are complete!

 I saw that the rest of the team has been putting in absolutely amazing work on a lot of the other pages on our front end, and it fills me with joy.
 Everything is coming together, but these last steps of the MVP are quite the doozy!

+## June 8, 2022

+---

+Today I continued thinking about and working on the quizzes to find our users' scent profiles.
+We also spent a while as a team writing up a decently sized products.json file to populate our development database whenever we need to.
+Before, it was getting very annoying creating instances of our data models every time we needed to bring our volume down for some reason.
+Looking forward to getting these quizzes finished...